boon4681/mcb-grammar/frontend/function.md

 **Builder function:**

-MCB compiler has marker to tell the compiler to run the function and using the result of function to replace it-self.
+MCB compiler has builder marker to provided metadata to the compiler, calling the function and using the result of function to replace it-self.

-By using `>` you can echo line of code to a file and its allow you to format string.
+By using `>` symbol you can echo line of code to a file and allow you to do string format.

-Function with builder marker must called with constant value and some types of variable can not use inside builder function.
+Function with builder marker must called with constant value that some types of variable can not be used inside builder function.

 Not Allowed types of variable:

-- score
+- Scoreboard

 ```kt
 #[builder] // builder marker